codelev/millau/README.md

 ### HTTP Path Matching
 The matching logic selects the services whose `millau.path` label matches the beginning of the request path.
 It prioritizes:
-- exact or longest prefix matches,
+1. Specific path rules matches only that exact file.
-- specific path rules (e.g., a service for `millau.path:/file.html` matches only that exact file,
+2. Exact or longest prefix matches.
-- handling of trailing slashes and partial matches.
+3. Handling of trailing slashes and partial matches.

 | Configured services              | HTTP Path          | Selected services |
 |----------------------------------|--------------------|-------------------|